 - Provide contact information—either your personal mobile phone number or email address.

 It’s also likely that your parent or guardian will need to provide information on the FAFSA.
+Parents and guardians are considered contributors to the FAFSA.
 If you are a dependent student, encourage your parent to create a FSA ID too.

 Tips to Help You Prepare for Filing for FAFSA